Home | About | Contact Twitter | Facebook | Flickr MCMSfaq.com: Content Management Server Resources

 The DOMAIN\SPFARM account requires the log on locally right on the machine running the User Profile Synchronization (FIMSync) service.
 Grant this right via Group Policy or Local Security Policy on that Machine.

 [Update] Changing the rights of a user account requires that account log off and log back on before the changes are applied.
-As the farm account is running services, you should REBOOT THE MACHINE you wish to host UPS on now.
-If you don't, you will likely run into a stuck "starting" state when you provision the User Profile Syncronization Service Instance later on.
+As the farm account is running services, you should restart the SPTimerV4 service, or better yet REBOOT THE MACHINE you wish to host UPS on now.
+If you don't, you will likely run into a stuck "starting" state when you provision the User Profile Synchronization Service Instance later on.
 More details at SharePoint 2010 User Profile Sync & Reboots.

 Create SharePoint Managed Accounts and Web Applications